 ♥ Bitch, please.

-Demand that others treat you with respect and love through you own example.
-You’ve probably heard the saying, We treat others how to treat us by what we allow, what we stop and what we reinforce.
+Demand that others treat you with respect and love through your own example.
+You’ve probably heard the saying, We teach others how to treat us by what we allow, what we stop and what we reinforce.
 If anyone treats you poorly, you have to assertive (it’s that nice medium between being aggressive and passive) and communicate how you feel.
 When that doesn’t work, walk away from any toxic relationships if possible or minimize your time in those situations.

 #Treatyoself isn’t just a trendy hashtag that applies to getting that extra scoop of mint chocolate chip ice cream..it’s actually solid advice.
 We get so caught up in the daily grind of school, work, family, significant others…where does that leave us?
 If we are running on empty, we have nothing left to give.
 So, make yourself a priority GF.
 Schedule in time for workouts, hobbies, bubble baths, book club..whatever helps you to recharge and be your best self.